Python List reverse()

-reverse() is an inbuilt method in Python programming language that reverses objects of list in place.
+Python List reverse() is an inbuilt method in the Python programming language that reverses objects of the List in place.

-The reverse() method does not return any value but reverse the given object from the list.
+The reverse() method does not return any value but reverses the given object from the list.

 [6, 2, 1, 4, 3, 2, 1] ['a', 'a', 'd', 'c', 'b', 'a']